yuri-rage/undumb_thermostat/README.md

 This file contains all API keys and settings required for the script to undumb your Nest.
 It isn't very secret.
 Sorry.
 Maybe I should rename it `Victoria.json` - for as well as she keeps a secret...

+If you have not published the project with Google, and it is still sandboxed, the authorization code will expire weekly.
+Run the script with `--refresh` to update `secrets.json` with a new authorization code when it expires.

 All units are unapologetically Fahrenheit.
 'Murica.

 Most of the keys are self-explanatory.
 Here's some additional explanation for those that aren't quite as clear by their names alone: